-Dwight FitzSimons Posted Thursday at 03:16 AM Report Share Posted Thursday at 03:16 AM On 9/24/2024 at 6:40 PM, stuart said: my door seems to have a broken internal lower mounting. while it still is closing and lockable, are there any know fixes?
+Dwight FitzSimons Posted September 26 Report Share Posted September 26 On 9/24/2024 at 6:40 PM, stuart said: my door seems to have a broken internal lower mounting. while it still is closing and lockable, are there any know fixes?
 Oh shoot!
 Sorry this happened to you.
 The above answers are good.
 I'll just add a bit of info (which may help, or not).
 The problem with Studebaker Avantis with power windows breaking their fiberglass inner door panel is unrelated to breakage of the door hinge area, so I'll just address that problem.
 The power windows on a Stude Avanti are mounted to fiberglass that is too weak for the torque that the PW motor can produce.
 I guess Studebaker Engineering didn't test the power windows sufficiently under "abuse" conditions.
 By 1970 Avanti Motors had added reinforcement to that area in the form of another layer of fiberglass.
 I have a set of 1970 Avanti doors that I will put onto my '64 soon and they have this reinforcement.
 I can post pix if desired.
 So, my point is that, if possible, you should get a door from an Avanti II with this reinforcement. --Dwight Link to comment Share on other sites More sharing options...

 Recommended Posts